alexrintt/gatsby-source-github-graphql/README.md

 ### Why do I need it:

 - Fetch data from GitHub, well - this is my data source.
-- Keep the GraphQL relationships, this is the hard one which I kept in my requirements list for two reasons:
+- Supports Gatsby GraphQL Data Layer, this is the hard one which I kept in my requirements list for some reasons:
-  1. I want to make total use of Gatsby GraphQL Layer (as we already have in CMS specific plugins like [gatsbyjs/gatsby/packages/gatsby-source-contentful](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-contentful) or [TryGhost/gatsby-source-ghost](https://github.com/TryGhost/gatsby-source-ghost/).
+  1. I want to make total use of Gatsby GraphQL Data Layer (as we already have in CMS specific plugins like [gatsbyjs/gatsby/packages/gatsby-source-contentful](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-contentful) or [TryGhost/gatsby-source-ghost](https://github.com/TryGhost/gatsby-source-ghost/).
   2. I want to apply any of Gatsby optimization and transformer plugins to any of the GitHub resource types (e.g repo, user, issue, discussion, file, etc.): is it a repository? optimize it's open graph image url; is it a user? optimize it's avatar url; is it a markdown file? mark it's contents as markdown media type to optimize using MarkdownRemark.
-  3. From the previous point I also wanted to make it easy to extend, e.g: if I've a plugin that optimize all GitHub issues as markdown files but instead I want to optimize as AsciiDoc files (or any custom processing), what should I do?
+  3. From the previous point I also wanted to make it easy to extend and easy to replace, so I'll be able to extend when a use-case is missing but I'll also be able to replace in case of my use-case is different, e.g: if I've a plugin that optimize all GitHub issues as markdown files but instead I want to optimize as AsciiDoc files (or any custom processing), what should I do?
+- Supports image optimization, bandwidth bla-bla - this is also important but lets talk about this motherf [https://web.dev/optimize-cls/](https://web.dev/optimize-cls/).

 ### What I've tried before: